Environ® Skin Care Receives "Top Medical Skin Care" in the Aesthetic Everything® Aesthetic and Cosmetic Medicine Awards 2020

 Environ® Skin Care

-On capturing the winning votes for "Top Medical Skin Care" in the 2020 Aesthetic Everything Aesthetic and Cosmetic Medicine Awards, Carol and Rob Trow said, "Environ is honored to have won the award of èTop Medical Skin Careè.
+On capturing the winning votes for "Top Medical Skin Care" in the 2020 Aesthetic Everything Aesthetic and Cosmetic Medicine Awards, Carol and Rob Trow said, "Environ is honored to have won the award of "Top Medical Skin Care".
 We, along with the founders, DR. DES FERNANDES, VAL CARSTENS, our R&D department, and our extraordinary USA team, are proud of the recognition as the most efficacious products for the appearance of more youthful-, healthy-looking and beautiful skin."

 Environ Skin Care has received over 100 other recognitions for outstanding products worldwide.
 It was awarded the Swiss Vitamin Institute logo, verifying the strength and effectiveness of their vitamin A moisturizers and serums.
 The brand is favored and lauded by international skin care therapists, dermatologists, beauty editors, top film stars and super models.
 DermaConcepts was awarded "Top Education and Training Team", "Top Education Program", and Carol Trow was recognized as "Top Woman President".
 "We are so appreciative of and honored by the recognition of our colleagues in choosing us for these prestigious titles," said Rob and Carol Trow.